JonathanMichaelAschmann/Pyramid/README.md

 # Pyramid

-Draws a simple pyramid.
+Draws a text character pyramid.
-Height is configurable to anything as well as the sequence of characters used.
+Height is configurable as well as the sequence of characters used.
 The pyramid can be reversed.

 Example output: